The Web is massive.

-Getting your webpages found amongst all this data is a challenge.
+Getting your webpages found among all this data is a challenge.

-On page SEO is one of several strategies webmasters use to get their pages (and site) found in search.
-If you can learn the basics, and apply it, then your site has a strong chance of thriving online.
+On page SEO is one of several strategies webmasters use to get their pages (and site) visible in search.
+If you can learn the basics and apply it, your site has a strong chance of thriving online.